Vectorized/preapprove/README.md

 ## Security

-- Collectors can subscribe and unsubscribe to the listers.
+- Collectors can subscribe and unsubscribe to listers.
 Subscription is opt-in.

   - The NFT contract developer has to specify which lister on the registry is queried by the NFT contract.
     We recommend that the lister address is hardcoded as a constant in the NFT contract's code, for security (if the lister is created via our factory) and gas efficiency.